elias5000/gocd-playground/README.md

     * agentAutoRegisterKey - contains the AutoRegister Key for GoCD agents
   * brings up:
     * GoCD server
-    * Gitea server
+    * Gogs server
     * GoCD agents

 # Configuration
-* Create a new user on the [Gitea Server](http://localhost:3000)
+* Create a new user on the [Gogs Server](http://localhost:3000)
-* Create a new repo for pipeline code on Gitea
+* Create a new repo for pipeline code on Gogs
 * Create some pipeline configuration inside the repo
    * You can use [this](https://github.com/tomzo/gocd-yaml-config-example/blob/master/ci.gocd.yaml) as a starting point
    * Any files matching `*.gocd.yaml*` will be used by GoCD by default